elasticio/apprunner/README.md

 buildpack that built the app.
 For example, here we can start the `web` process:

 	$ cat myslug.tgz | docker run -i -a stdin -a stdout -a stderr elasticio/apprunner start web

+To provide .env variables to started image, use "--env-file" option

+        $ cat myslug.tgz | docker run -i -a stdin -a stdout -a stderr --env-file .env elasticio/apprunner bash sail.sh

 ## Service Discovery